 Measurements Related to Body Fat

-This is the portion of your body weight that's made up of fat.
-It's a marker for your health, with different health ranges depending on gender and age.
+Body fat percentage is the proportion of your total body weight that is made up of fat.
+It is an important marker for overall health, with different healthy ranges depending on gender and age.
 For example, a fit male might have a body fat percentage ranging from 14-17%, while a fit female might range from 21-24%.
-These percentages climb with categories like "average" or "obese," helping to pinpoint health risks.

 Fat Mass: